shabbeersh/Impact-of-FC-layers/README.md

 ## Acknowledgements
-The some amount of code is taken from [here](https://github.com/geifmany/cifar-vgg).
+The few blocks of code is taken from [here](https://github.com/geifmany/cifar-vgg).

 ## Citations